subquery/subql-network-auth-center/README.md

-# Subquery Netwrok Auth Service
+# Subquery Network Auth Service

 The auth service provides a convinient way for users consume the queries from indexers with ongoing service agreements or PAYG plans.